qpfiffer/qpfiffer.com/pages/about.markdown

 bg-image: ../static/img/me.jpg
 bg-img-src: http://www.flickr.com/photos/104820964@N07/10565809256/
 ---
-This is the personal blog of Quinlan Pfiffer.
+This is the personal site of Quinlan Pfiffer.

 ## Pictures
 Most of the pictures on this site were taken by me, some where not.
 In all cases